 During this experiment, he made a number of observations and came to new conclusions:

 These conclusions contradicted the plum pudding model.
-So, Rutherford developed a new model, which is the atomic model.
+So, Rutherford developed a new model, which is known as the atomic model.

 In Rutherford’s atomic model: